-The Ministerial Conference was chaired by the Hungarian Minister of Interior, Dr. Sándor Pintér, who was flanked by Ali Yerlikaya, Turkish Interior Minister, Michael Spindelegger, ICMPD Director General, and Johannes Luchner, Deputy Director General for Horizontal Affairs and Migration at the European Commission.
+The Ministerial Conference was chaired by the Hungarian Minister of Interior, Dr. Sándor Pintér, who was flanked by Ali Yerlikaya, Turkish Interior Minister, Michael Spindelegger, ICMPD Director General, and Johannes Luchner, Deputy Director General for Migration and Home Affairs at the European Commission.

 Ministerial participation was notably strong, marked by the presence of ministers from the region of focus, including Evan Faeq Jabro, Iraqi Minister of Migration and Displaced and Mohsin Naqvi, Minister of Interior of Pakistan.
 The event was hosted by the Hungarian Presidency of the Council of the European Union, alongside ICMPD, which hosts the Budapest Process Secretariat.